Carles Pérez

-Carles Pérez Sayol (born 16 February 1998) is a Spanish professional footballer who plays as a right winger for La Liga club Celta, on loan from Roma.
+Carles Pérez Sayol (born 16 February 1998) is a Spanish professional footballer who plays as a right winger for Greek club Aris, on loan from RC Celta de Vigo.

-Club career
+Career

 Barcelona

 Born in Granollers, Barcelona, Catalonia, Pérez joined FC Barcelona's youth setup in 2012, from RCD Espanyol.
 On 3 October 2015, while still a youth, he made his senior debut with the reserves by coming on as a second-half substitute for Maxi Rolón in a 0–0 Segunda División B away draw against Levante UD B.

 In July 2017, Pérez was promoted to the B-side, now in Segunda División.
 He made his professional debut on 19 August 2017, replacing Vitinho in a 2–1 away win against Real Valladolid.

 Pérez scored his first professional goals on 21 January 2018, netting a hat-trick in a 3–1 away defeat of CD Tenerife.
 On 12 June, after suffering relegation with the reserve side, he renewed his contract for two further years.

 Pérez made his first team – and La Liga – debut on 19 May 2019, replacing Malcom in a 2–2 away draw against SD Eibar.
 He scored his first goal for the Blaugrana on 25 August, scoring his team's third in a 5–2 home routing of Real Betis.
 He scored his first UEFA Champions League goal as the opener in a 2–1 away victory against Inter Milan.

 Roma

 On 30 January 2020, Pérez left Barcelona for Italian side Roma, in a loan move with the obligation to purchase his rights permanently for a fee of €11 million in the summer.
 He scored his first UEFA Europa League goal in a 1–0 home victory against Gent in the Round of 32.
 He scored his first Serie A goal in a 6–1 away win against SPAL.

+Celta

-On 8 August 2022, Pérez returned to his home country after agreeing to a loan move to RC Celta de Vigo.
+On 8 August 2022, RC Celta de Vigo announced that they had reached an agreement in principle with Roma for the loan transfer of Pérez.
+The following day, he returned to his home country after officially signing a loan deal with Celta.

+On 30 June 2023, Pérez joined Celta on a four-year permanent deal.

+Loans to Getafe and Aris Thessaloniki

+On 30 July 2024, Pérez was loaned to fellow top tier side Getafe CF for the 2024–25 campaign.
+On 10 July of the following year, he moved to Super League Greece side Aris Thessaloniki FC also in a temporary deal.

 Personal life

 On 27 August 2020 he tested positive for COVID-19.
+In July 2025, Pérez was admitted into a hospital after being bitten in the genital area by a dog.